jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/HackerOne-Hacker-Powered-Security-Report-2023.md

 or encryption keys are often stored insecurely within the code.
 Unintended information disclosure
-Sensitive informationsuch as debug information, comments, or metadata might unintentionally leak details about the application's internals and infrastructure.
+Sensitive information—such as debug information, comments, or metadata— might unintentionally leak details about the application's internals and infrastructure.
 Finding these